CALL FOR SUBMISSIONS

 -will use the retreat to the best advantage;

 -will make the best use of the locale (geographically, historically, or as a place of retreat, or in other, specified ways); and

 The retreat was established by the Manitoba Craft Council in 2021 and is offered once in the spring and once in the fall.

 The Retreat period begins at 3 pm on Sunday and ends at 11 am the following Sunday.

-Applicants must be Manitoba residents and current members of the Manitoba Craft Council.
+Applicants must be Manitoba (or North-Western Ontario) residents and current members of the Manitoba Craft Council.
 Members are eligible to receive a maximum of 2 retreat stays in a five-year period.
 Applicants and attendees must be able to attend the retreat during the specified time, must sign a waiver of liability, and must agree to abide by the Rules and Constraints.

 Please submit applications via the Google Form HERE